For readers interested in the PDF version, the document is available for downloading or viewing:

 Non-traditional triage sites may be established at public health clinics/units, specifically identified walk-in clinics or triage centres adjacent to or associated with acute care institutions.

 Triage sites will need to be organized to provide streamlined and efficient service.
-The following table is provided for planning purposes and suggest how a site might be organized.

 |Registration zone||Register in-coming patients||Trained non-medical workers|